ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 # Design and Architecture of Chirp!

 ## Domain model
-<redColo>Here comes a description of our domain model.
-Illustration of the Chirp! data model as UML class diagram. </redColo>

-<redColo>Provide an illustration of your domain model.
-Make sure that it is
-correct and complete.
-In case you are using ASP.NET Identity, make sure to illustrate that accordingly. </redColo>

 Our domain model for our application: Chirp.
-It is design with the purpose to simulate ‘Twitter’ or ‘X’ as it is call now.
-It consists of two parts, a Cheep class and an Author class there are closely tied.
+It is designed with the purpose to simulate ‘Twitter’ or ‘X’ as it is called now.
+It consists of two parts, a Cheep class and an Author class that are closely tied.

 The Cheep has some felts it stores all the information about a cheeps as example
 ***CheepId***: there has a unique number, ***Text***: there store the actual message,